UmbraChimera/The-Gaze-of-the-Pontifex/The Gaze of the Pontifex/Lore Bible/Locations/Respite/Crown Administrative Ward/Crown Administrative Ward.md

 ---

 ## Faith Presence
-- [[The Bureau of Divine Decrees]] — Central record hall for the city’s laws and edicts.
+- [[Bureau of Divine Decrees]] — Central record hall for the city’s laws and edicts.
-- [[The Registrar’s Hall]] — Civil registry for births, deaths, oaths, and marriages.
+- [[Registrar’s Hall]] — Civil registry for births, deaths, oaths, and marriages.
-- [[The Treasury Court]] — Judicial and fiscal temple of Abadar.
+- [[Treasury Court]] — Judicial and fiscal temple of Abadar.

 ---